gorango/lexrank.js/readme.md

 Run `npm test` to run tests in all `*.spec.js` files.

-Run `npm coverage` to produce a test coverage report.
+Run `npm run coverage` to produce a test coverage report.

 ## License